rpangelov/lamorta/README.md

 LaMorta

-This website is forked from resurrectionremix - https://github.com/ResurrectionRemix/resurrectionremix.github.io Lots of code is removed in order to reach simplicity.
-All credits belong to Shubhang Rathore!
+Lots of code is removed in order to reach simplicity

 ####Resources
 > - [Bootstrap](https://github.com/twbs)